So what are the top caring qualities?

 Reliable

-Being reliable is important in every walk of life and every role, but especially so when the person who is waiting for you to arrive has needs that will affect their dignity and health if they aren’t addressed.
+Being reliable is vital when the person who is waiting for you to arrive has needs that will affect their dignity and health if they aren’t addressed.
 When you are a carer there are people relying on you to carry out tasks that they would rather be doing themselves but aren’t able to, so being reliable and arriving when you say you will is also respectful.

 Patient

-Patience is an essential trait for anyone working in healthcare, because there will be times of stress in the role which can cause you to be tempted to answer on your customer’s behalf or do something for them that they would prefer to do themselves but would take longer.
-It’s important to always keep your customer as independent as possible and encourage them to do things for themselves where they want to and it’s safe to do so, rather than doing it for them because it’s quicker.
+Patience is an essential trait because there will be times of stress in the role which can cause you to be tempted to answer on your customer’s behalf or do something for them that they would prefer to do themselves.
+It’s important to always keep your customer as independent as possible and encourage them to do things for themselves, where possible.

 Bubbly